Gospel Reading: Luke 9:28-36 (alternate reading - Matthew 14:22-36)

 The Lord wants to share his glory with each of us

-The Lord Jesus not only wants us to see his glory - he wants to share this glory with us.
-And Jesus shows us the way to the Father's glory: follow me - obey my words - take the path I have chosen for you and you will receive the blessings of my Father's kingdom - your name will be written in heaven.
+On the eve of his sacrifice on the cross of Calvary, the Lord Jesus prayed for all of his disciples, "Father, I desire that they also, whom you have given me, may be with me where I am, to behold my glory which you have given me in your love for me, before the foundation of the world" (John 17:24).
+The Lord Jesus not only wants us to see his glory and the glory of the Father in heaven - he wants to share this glory with us.
+And Jesus shows us the way to the Father's glory: obey my words - take up your cross and follow me - take the path I have chosen for you and you will receive the blessings of my Father's kingdom - your name will be written in heaven.

 Are you spiritually awake?
 Peter, James, and John were privileged witnesses of the glory of Christ.
 We, too, as disciples of Christ are called to be witnesses of his glory.
 We all, with unveiled face, beholding the glory of the Lord, are being changed into his likeness from one degree of glory to another; for this comes from the Lord who is the Spirit (2 Corinthians 3:18).
 The Lord wants to reveal his glory to us, his beloved disciples.
 Do you seek his presence with faith and reverence?

 "Lord Jesus, keep me always alert and awake to you, to your word, your action, and your daily presence in my life.
 Let me see your glory."Psalm 97:1-6, 9 1 The LORD reigns; let the earth rejoice; let the many coast lands be glad!

 Daily Quote from the early church fathers: The transfiguration of Jesus, by Origen of Alexandria (185-254 AD)